 The questionnaire comprise of three parts: tourists demographic characteristics, perception towards attributes and the overall satisfaction.
-For the purpose of testing hypothesis and to run the multivariable regression there are 37 independent variables.
+For the purpose of testing hypothesis and to run the multivariable regression there are independent variables.
 They are destination image (7), attractions (6), safety and security (5), accommodation & food (5), guide services (6), transportation (5) and demography of tourists (3).
-This is the model adopted by Krishna and Sangeeta (2011) to evaluate the significance of attributes at Mumbai and Pune cities.
+This is the model adopted by regression and Sangeeta (2011)?
+It is evident from the table that a majority of the respondents are distributed towards higher side regarding the image of Bhutan as a tourist destination for international tourists in 2016.
+The mean value of the responses is on the higher side than the average standard score at five-point scale.